In every class there are pupils who need extra support to catch up and make progress in maths.

 If their tutor is confident they’ve grasped the topic, students can take it even further

 “Third Space Learning gives us a personal maths tutor that our selected students can work with each week.
-And, because it’s the same tutor each time, they can build that relationship.
 Their confidence has definitely improved.”

 George Eliot Academy